itter81/pxe-ai-model-deploy/README.md

 **Solution:** `--skip-module-load`

 Found by scanning the full `nvidia-installer --advanced-options` parameter list.
-This flag skips the `modprobe` step entirely 鈥?files are installed and compiled, but not loaded.
+This flag skips the `modprobe` step entirely — files are installed and compiled, but not loaded.
 On first real boot, `nouveau` is blacklisted and `nvidia` loads cleanly.

 ```bash
 /tmp/nvidia.run --silent \